 The next most common title is Executive Vice President, Senior Vice President, or just Vice President of Information Technology.
 They often refer to themselves as the “Head of IT” or “Head of” Engineering, Software, Data Science, etc.

 The next level down is the Director or Sr. Director of Information Technology.
 They are usually more focused on the day-to-day operations of their department and less on purchase and business decisions.
 From there are the managers, engineers, developers, architects, data scientists, and analysts.

 There are also specialty job titles which would include areas like Artificial Intelligence, Machine Learning, DevOps, MLOps, AIOps, SIEM, Threat Intelligence, RPA, Automation, Intelligent Automation, and many more.
-There are hundreds of other ITDM job titles and they change all the time.
+In addition, there are hundreds of other ITDM job titles, and they change all the time.

 Why Reach ITDMs Online?

 The answer is simple.
 They either influence the buyers, or they are your buyers.
 They will deploy the software within their company and be held accountable for their decisions.
 ITDMs are under much pressure to make the best decision for their company.
 So it is important that your messaging is clear and concise.
 It should explain your unique selling proposition and/or what problems you solve.

 Your messaging should persuade them to consider your product at every phase of their journey.
 By analyzing the B2B sales funnel, you can understand how they research information, what they search for in Google, which media outlets they read, use and how they consume information.

 These insights can inform your PR strategy or other digital marketing initiatives.